internal-page-background-header

 Why not just use Dropbox as a document management system?

-With Dropbox users can create and save files in a shared folder, add new folders, and work on them collectively with some degree of version control.
-Recent iterations have added greater functionality to the offering which positions Dropbox as a Document Management System (DMS), something it has achieved with varying levels of success.
+With Dropbox, users can create and save files in a shared folder, add new folders, and work on them collectively with some degree of version control.
+Ongoing iterations have added greater functionality to the offering, positioning Dropbox as a Document Management System (DMS) for business, something it has achieved with varying levels of success.

-Here are seven things to consider when assessing whether Dropbox is the best Document Management Software solution for you and your company:
+Here are eight things to consider when assessing whether Dropbox is the best Document Management Software solution for you and your company:

-The ubiquity of Dropbox as an easy tool for personal file sharing has led to it straying into business use in undisciplined ways.
-Many employees now regularly use their personal Dropbox accounts as a means of circumventing clunky shared drives and sluggish email servers; a quicker way of sharing files with clients or for working at home.
+Dropbox is everywhere.
+It’s an easy tool for personal file sharing, and that’s led to it straying into business use in undisciplined ways.
+Many workers regularly use their personal Dropbox account as a means of avoiding clunky shared drives and sluggish email servers; a quicker way of sharing files with clients or for working at home.

 2. What level of document management do you need?

-Before deploying any solution it’s worth thinking about where it will leave you on the pyramid of information management maturity, and whether that will match your business needs.
+Before bringing any new solution in, it’s worth thinking about where it will leave you on the pyramid of information management maturity and whether that will match your business needs.

-In other words, if you work in high tech device development or a heavily regulated sector where scrutiny of documentation and the standards they reflect is regularly required, the more sophisticated controls a DMS can offer, the better.
+If you work in high-tech device development or a heavily regulated sector where control of documentation is required, the more sophisticated controls a DMS can offer, the better.

 So, if you need to keep an audit trail of all material changes made to a document beyond those time periods, someone will need to keep creating new copies of the document and renaming them at regular intervals.